Philosophy

 Why This Matters

-At the end of the day, this isn't about becoming someone else.
+At the end of the day, this isn't about becoming someone else. taking small steps back to ourselves.
+It's about being strong enough to be vulnerable, and wise enough to know that taking care of yourself isn't selfish, it's necessary.
 It's about becoming more yourself.
 More honest, more peaceful, more connected to what actually matters.
 Because when you're right with yourself, everything else: your relationships, your work, your legacy, becomes clearer.

 This philosophy isn't theory.
 It's lived experience.
-It's the map I've drawn from my own journey back to myself, to guide my older self and for my younger self that struggled to find guidance.
-I'm sharing it because too many good men, brothers, cousins, friends I know and many I don’t know, are lost in the wilderness, thinking they have to find their way alone.
+It's the map I've drawn from my own journey back to myself.
+I'm sharing it because too many good men I know and many I don’t know, are lost in the wilderness, thinking they have to find their way alone.

 You don't.